euxhenh/cellar/docs/docs/tutorials/tutorial2.md

 Additionally, you can choose to display the expression levels of a protein.

 <div class="code-example step" markdown="1">
-- Select `DAPI` or any other protein from the dropdown menu and click "Generate Tile".
+- Select `DAPI` or any protein from the dropdown menu and click "Generate Tile".
 </div>